jakubtuchol/dailycodingproblem/README.md

       goal of minimizing cost while ensuring that no two neighboring houses are of the same color.
     * Given an N by K matrix where the nth row and kth column represents the cost to build the nth house with kth color, return the minimum cost which achieves this goal.
-* Problem #22
-    * Given a dictionary of words and a string made up of those words (no spaces), return the original sentence in a list.
-If there is more than one possible reconstruction, return any of them.
-If there is no possible reconstruction, then return null.
-    * For example, given the set of words 'quick', 'brown', 'the', 'fox', and the string "thequickbrownfox", you should return ['the', 'quick', 'brown', 'fox'].
-    * Given the set of words 'bed', 'bath', 'bedbath', 'and', 'beyond', and the string "bedbathandbeyond", return either ['bed', 'bath', 'and', 'beyond] or ['bedbath', 'and', 'beyond'].
 * Problem #23
     * You are given an M by N matrix consisting of booleans that represents a board.
 Each `True` boolean represents a wall.
 Each `False` boolean represents a tile you can walk on.